The Canaanite Religious Institution: Linking Heaven and Earth

 Byblos, Lebanon – Obelisk Temple | Photo taken on 26 July 2005 Source: Own work | Author: Heretiq |

 Canaanite priests held a high social status and were responsible for managing religious affairs.
-They were organized into hierarchical ranks, with the high priest typically serving as the priest of the city’s chief deity.
+Theology was central to their role, they were organized into hierarchical ranks, with the high priest typically serving as the priest of the city’s chief deity.
 In Ugaritic records, the high priest during the reign of the Great King (possibly Abimilki) was "Ili-Milku," who authored the epic of this king.
 He accused the king of defying El’s law, allying himself with Baal, and thus deserving death by stoning.

 In Carthage, priests were called Kohanim and belonged to various ranks such as "Prince of Priests" or "Second Rank Priest."
 Carthaginian priesthood was hereditary, wielding strong religious authority but with limited political power.
 Priests wore transparent, long linen robes, adorned with a metallic headband or a tall hat.
 Carthaginian priestesses covered their heads with veils and wore long garments, accompanied by musicians and torchbearers during rituals.